jxiw/Foundation-of-software/ReadMe.md

 ###Project 5: STLC with Type Reconstruction
-Implement a Hindley-Milner type inferencer for a modification of the simply typed $\lambda$-calculus with booleans, numbers and let:
+Implement a Hindley-Milner type inferencer for a modification of the simply typed λ-calculus with booleans, numbers and let: